 This contract will allow you to have positive discussions about social media while still making sure you cover all bases.
-You can download the contract at the bottom of the page.
+You can download the social media contract here or at the bottom of the page.

 Social Media Contract

-- Social media can be really positive.
+1. Social media can be really positive.
 It’s fun to share with friends, it’s a good place for making plans and it’s nice to keep in touch with people I meet.
-I will enjoy it, but never make it important.
+I will enjoy it but never make it important.
 There are so many more important things in my life.
 Five more important things are:

-- I will not use social media during family time.
-Family is important.
+4. I will not use social media during family time.
+My family is important.
 They will love me and support me for years after all the social media platforms and online friends have been forgotten.

-- I will have all location services turned off.
+11. I will have all the location services turned off.
 I understand that people can use these features to work out where I live, go to school and spend my spare time.
 It’s none of their business and it’s unsafe.